alexyip712/HK_football_field_map/README_eng.md

 - Properties: category, name, address, district, opening hours, facilities, phone, status, and number of pitches.

 ## Reporting Issues
 Found a data error or bug?
-Use the "Report Issue" link in the application footer or create an issue on GitHub with details.
+Use the "<a href="https://forms.gle/PCVTRoPjEFushPcN7">Report Issue</a>" link in the application footer or create an issue on GitHub with details.

 ## Acknowledgments
 - MapLibre GL JS for the open-source mapping library.